ichard26/ichard26.github.io/content/blog/2022-12-18-please-test-black-23.1a1.md

 Although, if you're hoping to squeeze in a new major style change into the 2023 **stable** style, that probably won't be possible being so late in the year.
 It can always be promoted to stable for 2024.

+[^2]: The preceding text is a link, but for some reason, it's not rendering as one on my
+    machine...

 [^1]: There's some interesting history to why we added this flag, but I don't have time to
     get into it right now.